BjornFrierPedersen/it_sikkerhed_notes/_content/dictionary.md

 - **CyberArk**: A company specializing in privileged access management and security solutions to protect against cyber threats targeting privileged accounts.
 - **SC**: Security Controls - Safeguards or countermeasures prescribed for an information system to protect the confidentiality, integrity, and availability of the system and its information.
 - **SMS**: Short Message Service - A text messaging service component of most telephone, Internet, and mobile device systems.
 In cybersecurity, SMS is often used for multi-factor authentication but has security vulnerabilities that make it less secure than other authentication methods.
+- **PARK**: In security contexts, a reserved configuration setting or state that temporarily holds or stores data that requires protection.
+- **PARKERIAN HEXAD**: An expanded model of information security attributes that builds upon the CIA Triad by adding three additional elements.
+The six components are: Confidentiality, Integrity, Availability (from the CIA Triad), plus Authenticity, Possession/Control, and Utility.
+This model provides a more comprehensive framework for evaluating information security.
+- **PARTITION**: A logical division of storage or memory that isolates resources for security purposes.

 ## D
 - **DOCX**: Document XML - A file format for Microsoft Word documents that can contain embedded macros which may pose security risks if not properly validated.